Viva Las Vegas (song)

 "Viva Las Vegas" is a 1964 song recorded by Elvis Presley written by Doc Pomus and Mort Shuman for his film of the same name, which along with the song was set for general release the year after.
-Although Elvis Presley never performed the song live, it has since become popular and often performed by others.
+Although Elvis Presley never performed the song live, it has since become one of his most popular songs and often performed by others.
 The RIAA certified the single disc "Viva Las Vegas/What'd I Say" gold on March 27, 1992, having sold 500,000 copies in the United States.

 History

 The song was recorded on July 10, 1963.
 Released as a single in 1964 with the B-side "What'd I Say" from the same film, "Viva Las Vegas" charted separately from its B-side, reaching No. 29 on the Billboard Hot 100 pop singles chart.
 The Elvis version of "What'd I Say" peaked at No. 21, the two sides having equivalent appeal in the marketplace.
 "Viva Las Vegas" reached No. 17 on the UK Singles Chart, improving to No. 15 after a reissue in 2007.
-The single reached No. 20 on the Record World chart in the U.S. and No. 14 in Canada.
+The single reached No. 20 on the Record World chart in the US and No. 14 in Canada.
 The song was published by Elvis Presley Music, Inc.

-In the years since, the song has become popular.
+In the years since, the song has become popular and often referenced in pop culture.
 In 2002, the city of Las Vegas requested Elvis Presley Enterprises, the company that handles Elvis-related music rights, to allow it to be the official song of the city.
 Negotiations stalled over the price.
 EPE had not controlled the copyright to the song since 1993, at which time it became the property of the families of the songwriters Doc Pomus and Mort Shuman.

 Use in other media

 A cover of the song by country folk musician Shawn Colvin was featured during the end credits of the 1998 crime comedy film The Big Lebowski.

+It was used in the movie Looney Tunes: Back in Action when bugs bunny is playing it on his guitar during the road trip to Las Vegas.

 The song was featured in the 2010 video game Just Dance 2.

-The song has been adopted as the victory theme for the National Hockey League (NHL)'s Vegas Golden Knights when they win games at T-Mobile Arena, and was played during their victory parade following the 2023 Stanley Cup Finals.
+The song has been adopted as the victory theme for the National Hockey League (NHL)'s Vegas Golden Knights when they win games at T-Mobile Arena, and was played during their victory parade following the 2023 Stanley Cup Final.

 During the trophy ceremony of Super Bowl LVIII at Allegiant Stadium, Travis Kelce, a tight end for the victorious Kansas City Chiefs, "belted out an impromptu, raggedy chorus" of the song.

-A cover by B*****d Sons of Johnny Cash was featured in the 2018 cop comedy movie Show Dogs when the heroes arrive in Las Vegas.
+A cover by Bastard Sons of Johnny Cash was featured in the 2018 cop comedy movie Show Dogs when the heroes arrive in Las Vegas.